neoforged/Documentation/docs/blocks/index.md

         - In that `Level#setBlock` call, `Block#onRemove` is called.
 - `Block#destroy` is called.
 - Server-only: If the previous call to `IForgeBlock#canHarvestBlock` returned `true`, `Block#playerDestroy` is called.
-- Server-onlý: `IForgeBlock#getExpDrop` is called.
+- Server-only: `IForgeBlock#getExpDrop` is called.
 - Server-only: `Block#popExperience` is called with the result of the previous `IForgeBlock#getExpDrop` call, if that call returned a value greater than 0.

 #### The "Finishing" Stage

 - The internal destroy progress counter is reset.

+### Ticking

+Ticking is a mechanism that updates (ticks) parts of the game every 1 / 20 seconds, or 50 milliseconds ("one tick").
+Blocks provide different ticking methods that are called in different ways.

-### Ticking and Random Ticking
+#### Server Ticking and Tick Scheduling

-Like many other things, blocks are ticked (updated) every tick, which is 1 / 20 of a second, or 50 milliseconds.

-There are two methods for ticking: `Block#tick` and `Block#animateTick`.
-The difference is that `Block#tick` is called only on the server, whereas `Block#animateTick` is called only on the client.
-For example, redstone updates are processed in `Block#tick`, while the fire particles of torches are spawned in `Block#animateTick`.
-Override either of them to add your server/client ticking behavior.
+`Block#tick` is called in two occasions: either through default [random ticking][randomtick] (see below), or through scheduled ticks.
+Scheduled ticks can be created through `Level#scheduleTick(BlockPos, Block, int)`, where the `int` denotes a delay.
+This is used in various placed by vanilla, for example, the tilting mechanism of big dripleaves heavily relies on this system.
+Other prominent users are various redstone components.

+#### Client Ticking

+`Block#animateTick` is called exclusively on the client, every frame.
+This is where client-only behavior, for example the torch particle spawning, happens.

+#### Weather Ticking

-Alongside ticking, there is a separate "weather tick", if you will.
-The method `Block#handlePrecipitation` is called only on the server, only when it is raining in some form, with a 1 in 16 chance.
+Weather ticking is handled by `Block#handlePrecipitation` and runs independent of regular ticking.
+It is called only on the server, only when it is raining in some form, with a 1 in 16 chance.
 This is used for example by cauldrons that fill during rain or snowfall.

-And finally, there is the random tick system.
+#### Random Ticking

+The random tick system runs independent of regular ticking.
 Random ticks must be enabled through the `BlockBehaviour.Properties` of the block by calling the `BlockBehaviour.Properties#randomTicks()` method.
 This enables the block to be part of the random ticking mechanic.

 Random ticks occur every tick for a set amount of blocks in a chunk.
 That set amount is defined through the `randomTickSpeed` gamerule.
 With its default value of 3, every tick, 3 random blocks from the chunk are chosen.
 If these blocks have random ticking enabled, then their respective `Block#randomTick` methods are called.

+`Block#randomTick` by default calls `Block#tick`, which is what should normally be overridden. `Block#randomTick` should only be overridden if you specifically want different behavior for random ticking and regular (scheduled) ticking.

 Random ticking is used by a wide range of mechanics in Minecraft, such as plant growth, ice and snow melting, or copper oxidizing.